nyboer/M4L-GamePad/README.md

 ```
 The name of the controller (such as `"PLAYSTATION(R)3 Controller"` or `"Logitech Dual Action"`) must match what is reported from the Max [hi] object.
 There is an allowance for "variations" because `"PLAYSTATION(R)3 Controller"` may report different things on macOS Monterey vs macOS BigSur vs Windows 10, etc. In that case, the name can be followed by an underscore and integer, like `"PLAYSTATION(R)3 Controller _2"` for variation 2.
 This is accessed in the variation sub menu of the Max for Live interface.

 In the `map`, the leading integer is the index of something like a joystick x axis or D-pad press.
 The range is the observed max value from a control.

+### Validate JSON

+It's wise to validate the JSON of the profile and the PROFILES_LOOKUP files.
+You can use a web-based tool like [jsonlint](https://jsonlint.com/) to make sure your JSON is formatted correctly.

 ### Control names in map